Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Egypt/System of Royal Titles in Egypt.md

 The Horus name is thought to represent the commonly held belief that the Pharaoh was an earthly manifestation of the god Horus.
 The eagle could also represent omnipresence and a vast power.

 # Nebty Name
+Nebty (nbtj) is a combination and contraction of the names of the goddesses Nekhbet and Wadjet.